 Join an exciting industry where you could make a difference in the lives of so many—contact ECPI University today and learn more about earning your bachelor’s in Computer and Information Science with a major in Cyber and Information Security Technology and a track in Cybersecurity.

 The National Security Agency and the Department of Homeland Security have designated ECPI University as a National Center of Academic Excellence in Cyber Defense Education (CAE-CDE) for the Bachelor of Science in Computer and Information Science: Cyber and Information Security Technology major, Cybersecurity Track through academic year 2023.
 Designation Letter can be viewed here.

 The Computer and Information Science programs are delivered online or through a campus-based hybrid model.

-- Possible Career Track
+Cybersecurity Possible Career track